Septicflesh: History

 On April 3, 2007, Blabbermouth.net reported the band reunited for a seventh full-length CD, for French record label Season of Mist.
 According to guitarist and composer Christos Antoniou, the release would feature a full orchestra and a choir, totalling 80 musicians and 32 singers.
-Septic Flesh finalized the new album, Communion, in Studio Fredman in Sweden; it was released in April 2008.
-By this time the band had changed its name from Septic Flesh to Septicflesh.
-According to guitarist Christos it looks better and states a new phase in the band.
+Septic Flesh finalized the new album, Communion, in Studio Fredman in Sweden.
+It was released in April 2008.
+By this time, the band changed its name from Septic Flesh to Septicflesh.
+According to guitarist Christos, it looked better and signaled a new phase in the band.

 On September 10, 2009, the band announced that they had begun work on a new studio album, tentatively planned for release in the beginning of 2011.

-On December 17, 2010, the band released the first single, "The Vampire From Nazareth", and announced that the new album will be shipped on April 28 in the UK, and April 29 in the United States.
+On December 17, 2010, the band released the first single, "The Vampire From Nazareth", and announced that the album would be shipped on April 28 in the UK, and April 29 in the United States.

 On February 12, 2014, the band released details about Titan.
 The album was released in June 2014.
-On December 15, 2014, it was announced that Kerim "Krimh" Lechner had joined Septicflesh as their new drummer, following the recent departure of their former longtime drummer, Fotis Benardo (a.k.a.
+On December 15, 2014, it was announced that drummer Kerim "Krimh" Lechner had joined Septicflesh, following the departure of Fotis Benardo (a.k.a.
 Fotis Gianakopoulos).

-In June 2016 interview it was declared that, since early 2016, Septicflesh had been working on their tenth studio album, scheduled for release toward spring 2017.
-In early June 2017, band members claimed that Septicflesh's tenth album, titled Codex Omega, is officially due to release on September 1, 2017.
-Like the previous album, Titan, Codex Omega was released through Prosthetic Records.
+In June 2016 interview, it was declared that, since early 2016, Septicflesh had been working on their tenth studio album, scheduled for release toward spring 2017.
+In early June 2017, band members claimed that Septicflesh's tenth album, Codex Omega, was officially due to release on September 1, 2017.
+Like Titan, Codex Omega was released through Prosthetic Records.

 On August 29, 2018, it was announced that the band had signed to Nuclear Blast Records.

-In February 2019, Septicflesh performed their first live performance featuring a full orchestra and choir, in a sold-out performance at the Teatro Metropólitan in Mexico City, Mexico.
-The show was recorded and was released through Season of Mist in July 2020 as the band's first official live album, titled Infernus Sinfonica MMXIX, in audio and video format.
+In February 2019, Septicflesh performed live with a full orchestra and choir, in a sold-out performance at the Teatro Metropólitan in Mexico City, Mexico.
+The show was recorded and released through Season of Mist in July 2020 as the band's first official live album, Infernus Sinfonica MMXIX, in audio and video format.

-In 2020, the band announced the upcoming release of a new studio album.
-The album, entitled "Modern Primitive" was released in May of 2022.
+In 2020, the band announced the album Modern Primitive, released in May of 2022.

 In September 2024, Septicflesh were the first metal band to perform in Odeon of Herodes Atticus, once again featuring a full orchestra and a choir.